isaacnmm/pestpolicy-hugo2XX/content/posts/mold-cleanup/index.md

 layout: post
 ---

-[Mold](https://pestpolicy.com/mold-vs-mildew/) growth in homes and buildings can lead to serious health problems and damage to property.
+[Mold](https://pestpolicy.com/mold-vs-mildew/)growth in homes and buildings can lead to serious health problems and damage to property.
 Proper mold cleanup is crucial to ensure a safe and healthy environment.
 In this guide, we will walk you through the process of effective mold cleanup, the best cleaning methods, and how to prevent future mold growth.

 ##  Why Mold Cleanup Is Important